This year I participated in the APL Problem Solving Competition organized by Dyalog Ltd, I will document my thoughts about the problems I solved here.

 Task 1

 the first problem starts off pretty tame: write a dfn that converts a DNA sequence to RNA, where both input and outputs are character arrays.
+The solution doesn’t need much explanation, it’s just replacing the 'T's with 'U's.

 Task 2

-I had a little more fun with the next one, as I avoided writing down two separate look up tables by arranging my data properly:
+I had a little more fun with the next one, as I avoided writing down two separate look up tables by arranging my data properly: the statement calls for a dfn that returns the reverse complement of a DNA sequence.

 With a little massaging we end up with the final solution.